111100001/FinancialApp/README.md

 # FinancialApp
-this is a web based app to plan for, manage, track your money
+this is a web based app to plan for, manage, track your income & expenses